 You need to start a forced DPF regen to ensure the regeneration system is working properly.

 NOTE: Some vehicles require a forced DPF regen for the fault codes related to the aftertreamtent system to go inactive.

 - You must use an advanced diagnostic tool to perform a Forced DPF Regen.
-You can use an OTR Reset Tool to perform the Forced DPF regen.
+You can use OTR Diagnostics or the OTR Reset Tool to perform the Forced DPF regen.

 - If fault codes are still active during the forced DPF regen then you need to diagnosis those fault codes and replace any failed components.
 Then restart the DPF regen procedure.

 - It may be recommended to do back-to-back forced DPF regens to ensure proper DPF regeneration temperatures due to contamination.

 We hope this blog post is useful for you guys.
 If you have any questions, don't hesitate to reach out to us by a phone call at (586) 799-4375 or through email at firstname.lastname@example.org